Glubs9/bytecodemacro/docs/README.txt

 macro decorator, gets the returned bytecode, converts that back to a python function and returns it.
 Allowing for the newly created and modified function to be used in python code.

-for a specification on how the format works refer to bytecode_format.txt for a description of all the functions that are available with the package, go to api.txt for some examples go to examples.py for a guide on the architecture of the packages please refer to architecture.txt each file should have a comment a the top of it describing how it is used and what it does.
+for some examples go to examples.py for a specification on how the format works refer to bytecode_format.txt for a description of all the functions that are available with the package, go to api.txt for a guide on the architecture of the packages please refer to architecture.txt for contributing information please go to contributinginformation.txt

 please contact me at jonte.fry@gmail.com if you have any questions or you have submitted a pull request on github and want to see it included (as i am not very active on github itself so i might